 On that note, make sure that all of your software is fully licenced and make sure you are on top of who is using what applications and also what hardware.
-Hopefully, users are not making software or hardware changes to their desktops or laptops (and hopefully you will long since have blocked external USB devices from connecting to your machines) but the world of mobile devices can be somewhat harder to police unless you make a determined effort to do so and to educate your users regarding the importance of following your policies with regard to their use.
+Hopefully, users are not making software or hardware changes to their desktops or laptops (and hopefully you will long since have blocked external USB devices from connecting to your machines).
+The world of mobile devices can be somewhat harder to police unless you make a determined effort to do so and to educate your users regarding the importance of following your policies with regard to their use.

-What is in store in the future?
+IT CyberSecurity trends : What is in store in the future?

 Regular IT Audits will give you an opportunity to start working towards legal, mandatory changes at a more leisurely pace.
 As well as seeing what predictions can reasonably be made based on the information available at the current time.
 IT Audits will allow you to take steps so that you are in the best possible position to accommodate them as, when and if they do actually occur.
 Most small businesses, charities and Not-for-Profit organisations benefit from working toward Cyber Essentials Certification as it formalises the cybersecurity process and brings it to the attention of the CEO